KISSA

 A bold coral red, soft blush tones, and warm neutrals.
 A strong arched wordmark with playful script accents.
 Custom illustrations that carry the brand's personality across every touchpoint — from menus to kraft paper bags to coasters.
 An identity that doesn't just look good on a mood board, it lives well in the real world.

-THE MOODBOARD
+MOODBOARD

 SOCIAL MEDIA